 A collectable (collectible or collector's item) is any object regarded as being of value or interest to a collector, and not necessarily monetarily valuable or antique.
-A "manufactured collectable" (often referred to as a contemporary collectable) is an item made specifically for people to collect.
-Examples of items commonly sold as collectables include plates, figurines, bells, graphics, steins, and dolls.
+A "manufactured collectible" (often referred to as a contemporary collectible) is an item made specifically for people to collect.
+Examples of items commonly sold as collectibles include plates, figurines, bells, graphics, steins, and dolls.
 Special editions, limited editions and variants on these terms fall under the category of manufactured collectables and are used as a marketing incentive for various types of product.
 They were originally applied to products related to the arts—such as books, prints or recorded music and films—but are now used for cars, fine wine and many other collectables.
 A special edition typically includes extra material of some kind.
 A limited edition is restricted in the number of copies produced, although that number may or may not be low.
 Items sold in limited editions may be limited by an announced quantity, or by a particular period of production (for items that are not mass-produced), often one year.
 In either case, items may or may not be numbered.

 Modern collectibles including movie memorabilia, McDonald's Toys, beanie babies, and other popular recent productions.